-I have listed our top 3 picks for best hostels in Barcelona below, but for a list of Barcelona’s best hostels, check our guide here!
+I have listed our top 3 picks for best hostels in Barcelona below., but for a more comprehensive list, head over to guide on Barcelona’s best hostels.

 1. Best Hostel in Barcelona for Good Vibes – Hostel One Sants

-This hostel is our top pick for solo travelers in Barcelona because of their range of activities and social atmosphere.
+This cheap hostel in Barcelona is our top pick for solo travelers because of its range of activities and social atmosphere.
 They have free walking tours, bar crawls, a reading nook, and pool table.
 This hostel also has a fully-equipped kitchen, laundry facilities, and a book exchange!

 2. Best Hostels for Digital Nomads in Barcelona – Sleep Green